AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/__General__/Tutorials/Trello.md

 # At the very beginning

 1. You should create your account, yes.
 2. After you create it, contact team leaders (esp.
-Paweł Młodkowski) and send them your email - they will add you to our workspace.
+Paweł Młodkowski) and send them your email - they should add you to our workspace.
-3. There you are - you should be able to see *Monstrous Tide* workspace with our *Sprint* tables.
+3. And there you are - you should be able to see *Monstrous Tide* workspace with our *Sprint* tables.
 # A few terms

-- A **sprint**[^1] is a time period for work over a decided set of tasks/works.
+- A **sprint**[^1] is a time period when a team works over a decided set of tasks/works.
 In our project, it is usually 1-2 weeks.
-- A **board** usually contains tasks of one *sprint*:
+- Our **board** usually contains tasks of one *sprint*:
 	- It is made of named **lists** which group our **task cards** by their current state, for example *not assigned*, *PR waiting* or *done*;
-	- A named *card* contains *task*-related info, such as who is assigned to it or what category does it match (those are specified by coloured tags);
+	- A named *card* contains *task*-related info, such as who is assigned to it or what category does it match (those are specified by coloured tags).

 # Actual work